 The version of the Bern3D+C carbon cycle model used here comprises an atmospheric, a terrestrial, an oceanic and a sedimentary reservoir which are coupled through the exchange of carbon and its isotopes 13C and 14C.
-The model's ocean physics is described in detail in Müller et al. (2006), marine biogeochemical cycles in Parekh et al. (2008) and Tschumi et al. (2008) and the coupling to the sedimentary component in Tschumi (2009).
+The model's ocean physics is based on the work of Edwards et al. (1998) as updated by Edwards and Marsh (2005) and Müller et al. (2006).
+The marine biogeochemical cycles are described by Parekh et al. (2008) and Tschumi et al. (2008) and the coupling to the sedimentary component in Tschumi (2009).
 Unless explicitly stated otherwise, the model is run under standard parameters as mentioned in these references.

-Marine biogeochemical cycles and air-sea gas-exchange are implemented following OCMIP-2 (Orr and Najjar, 1999; Najjar et al., 1999) with the addition of prognostic formulations for marine biological productivity as well as representations for the cycling of iron (Parekh et al., 2008), silica (Tschumi et al., 2008), 13C and 14C.
+Marine biogeochemical cycles and air-sea gas-exchange are implemented following OCMIP-2 (Orr et al., 1999; Najjar et al., 1999) with the addition of prognostic formulations for marine biological productivity as well as representations for the cycling of iron (Parekh et al., 2008), silica (Tschumi et al., 2008), 13C and 14C.